Hrovatin/Hrovatin.github.io/_posts/2024-11-11-ambient_expression.md

 laboratories.

 ![Desktop View](estimated_contamination.jpg){: width="400" alt="Estimates of ambient gene expression contamination often deviate from the actual levels and have different accuracy across batches." .shadow style="border-radius: 7px;"}
-_<b>Figure 5: Estimates of AGE contamination often deviate from the actual levels, being either too low or too high, and have different accuracy across batches.</b> Comparison of estimated AGE fraction obtained with different correction methods and the ground truth (genotype estimate).
+_<b>Figure 5: Estimates of AGE contamination often deviate from the actual levels and have different accuracy across batches.</b> Comparison of estimated AGE fraction obtained with different correction methods and the ground truth (genotype estimate).
 Different batches are shown on the x-axis, with boxplots showing the distribution of estimates across cells per batch.
 Batches originate from two different sequencing technologies, labeled as "rep" and "nuc".
 The plot was taken from Figure 5a of (Janssen, 2023), which is under CC BY 4.0 license._

 As long as AGE correction differs across batches, I would not consider it sufficiently reliable for facilitating DE analysis across multiple batches.